lichao312214129/easylearn/README.md

 - version 1.0.28: Updated binomial test
 - version 1.0.29: Fixed error when generating targets
 > When the input target is a int, eslearn will automatically generate __ID__(np.arange(0,len(nFiles))).
+- version 1.0.30: Added EEGClassifier which is a deep learning machine learning

 # New features in the next version